AdobeDocs/workfront.en/help/quicksilver/documents/adding-documents-to-workfront/sf-only-link-quip-documents.md

    In Workfront, the Quip icon appears next to the documents.

-## Add a new version of a linked Quip document
+## Add a new version of a linked Quip document {#add-a-new-version-of-a-linked-quip-document}

 You can add a new version of a Quip document linked to Workfront.